Who We Are

 The mission of Marion Utilities is to bring added value to the City of Marion by providing excellent customer service, maintaining the highest of standards for the lowest possible cost, and promoting environmental stewardship to ensure the future of our community.

 The Water Utility was first established in Marion in 1877 as a means of providing fire protection and potable water supply for a growing and thriving community.
 For over 100 years, the utility services grew and evolved to meet the ever-changing and demanding needs of the city.
 Sewer installation began in the late 1800s and was followed by the construction of the wastewater treatment plant beginning in 1938.
 In 1971, Marion Utilities was officially established and assumed responsibility for managing, operating, and maintaining water and wastewater services for the community.
 Storm water service was added in 1995.
-In the 2014, the Solid Waste utility was created by the city council and began operation in 2015.
+In 2014, the Solid Waste utility was created by the city council and began operation in 2015.

-Chuck Binkerd has served the Marion community throughout his employment at Marion Utilities since July 1998.
+Chuck has served the Marion community throughout his employment at Marion Utilities since July 1998.
 Since September 2012, he has served in the capacity of Executive Director.
 Since its inception, Chuck has served as a member of the Community Revitalization Enhancement District Board and is also a member of the Grant County Economic Growth Council.
-For more than 34 years, he has served in various capacities throughout the municipal utilities industry.
+For more than 34 years, he has served in various capacities throughout the municipal utility industry.
 Chuck and his wife, Becca, also enjoy their work and involvement in their church.
 They have three children and three grandchildren and appreciate every opportunity to travel to Florida for family time.

 Utility Service Board

 The Marion Utility Service Board is the steward of the money that you pay for utility services.
 These private citizens represent you in determining the future of your utilities and how the money that you pay can best be used to ensure reliable services, both now and for generations to come.
 Listed below are the individuals currently serving you as the Marion Utilities Service Board: